aminpaks/typescript-library-bundler/README.md

         ...
         "externalModules": {
           "angular2-jwt": "angular2JWT",
-          "lodash": "_",
+          "lodash": "_"
         }
       }
     }
     ```
     **Note:** Since v0.1.0 this is the default behaviour and all imported node modules are treated as external.
+    **Info:** The key (for example `lodash`) is the name of module and the value (in this example underscore -> `_`) is the name used to define the module in CommonJS build that will be included only for UMD bundles.

  2. You want to include their source with your code and ship them all together.
-  Create a new section called `externalModules` in `bundlerOptions` and set the value to `false` as following example.
+  Set `false` to `externalModules` to include all imported node modules.
 Bundler will import all these libs/modules and include them all in your library output bundle:
     ```json
     {
       "bundlerOptions": {
         ...
         "externalModules": false
+      }
+    }
+    ```
+    Or in case you want to pick set `false` only to those that you want to ship them with your library
+    ```json
+    {
+      "bundlerOptions": {
+        ...
+        "externalModules": {
+          "lodash": false // Only lodash will be included }
       }
     }
     ```